 I hate how Disqus feels so slow when I browse pages using it.

-In fact, Disqus loads asynchronously, so it doesn’t really affect the Speed Index of the page on initial load and rendering, but I hate almost every use of lazy loading1, and Disqus’ one is really bad.
+In fact, Disqus loads asynchronously, so it doesn't really affect the Speed Index of the page on initial load and rendering, but I hate almost every use of lazy loading, and Disqus' one is really bad.
 I scroll the page to the post end, and then Disqus loads the comments and suggested content, pushing everything else, with an annoying repaint.
 I hate that.
 It makes me feel like the site is slow.

 Disqus also requires a few rules in your Content Security Policy, but that's manageable.